EternalCodeTeam/Docs/docs/eternalcombat/using-API.md

 The first type is the `FightTagEvent` that is called when the player enters the fight or extends duration of the fight.
 The second type is the `FightUnTagEvent` that is called when the player leaves the fight.

-You can access both event types by using EventListeners.
+You can access both event types by using `@EventHandler`.

 ```java
 @EventHandler